Zainak94/Election-analysis/README.md

 ### The Largest number of Votes by Country:
 The country with the largest number of votes were Denver.

-o	Provide a breakdown of the number of votes and the percentage of the total votes each candidate received.
+o	Number of votes and the percentage of the total votes each candidate received.
 ### Candidates and their total Votes Results:
 -The candidates were:
   - Candidate 1: Carles Casper Stockham